elifiner/autoprompter/README.md

 A web-based teleprompter application that tracks speech using the microphone and highlights words as they are being read.
 Built with Python, Flask, and AssemblyAI for real-time speech recognition.

+Note: Server needs to run locally and have access to the microphone.

 ## Features

 - Real-time speech recognition